dapphub/colony-review/REVIEW.md

 - The Colony multisig receives all ETH funds immediately, so refunds are a trustful process.
 This may be counter to user expectations, so clear communication around this point is encouraged.
+- Per the requirements, CLNY cannot be transferred by buyers (it literally is not even distributed) until the multisig manually intervenes.
+This means ICO participants must trust that the multisig will give users their CLNY despite having already taken possession of their ETH.
 - The code could be simplified and made more readable by folding the `tokenGrants` mapping into the `GrantClaimTotal` struct, and renaming the latter to `Grant`.